DOCgould/DOCgould.github.io/README.md

 # DOCgould.github.io
-An Eternal Local for Construction
+An Eternal Local for Construction of Simulation, and the Distribution of Waveforms across the universe